the-foreign-architect/frontend-gridsome/content/blog/zaha-hadid-architects-in-china.md

 Known for getting big-name architects to design its developments (earlier SOHOs were created by the likes of Toyo Ito and Riken Yamamoto), Zhang would end up inviting Zaha to all her future competitions.
 In the same interview, she said that Hadid "always wins the work through competition.
 It's not like I went to her," she said.
 "We invite a few architects, and Zaha always comes up with the best design.
 "It's been a great partnership," Hadid said.
 "It's not easy in this industry to find good partners."

 It was a great partnership, indeed.
-Besides the Galaxy SOHO, three other large projects would come out of it: Wangjing SOHO and Leeza SOHO, in Beijing, and the Lingkong SOHO, in Shanghai.
+Besides the Galaxy SOHO, three other large projects would come out of it: **Wangjing SOHO** and **Leeza SOHO**, in Beijing, and the **Lingkong SOHO**, in Shanghai.
 They are all fantastic projects.
 A mix of offices, apartments, and retail, combined with abundant public spaces on multiple levels.

 <captioned-image alt="Wangjing SOHO" caption="Wangjing SOHO in Beijing (2009-2014)" imgFile="/blog/200217-zaha-hadid-china/wangjing-soho.jpg"/>
 <captioned-image alt="Lingkong SOHO" caption="Lingkong SOHO in Shanghai (2010-2014)" imgFile="/blog/200217-zaha-hadid-china/sky-soho.jpg"/>
 <captioned-image alt="Leeza SOHO" caption="Leeza SOHO in Beijing (2015-2019)" imgFile="/blog/200217-zaha-hadid-china/leeza-soho.jpg"/>

-And the public spaces are what make SOHO projects so unique.
+The public spaces are what make SOHO projects so unique.
 ZHA's SOHOs excel at that.
 As you visit them, you realize how well their public spaces work.
 They are always crowded, both during the week with office workers and residents, as well as on weekends when the whole neighborhood takes over.
-They offer unrivaled public plazas, half-covered, half-open, on multiple levels.
+They offer a variety of public plazas, half-covered, half-open, on multiple levels.
 There is a very cozy and human feeling to it, surrounded by spectacular, futuristic buildings.

 <captioned-image alt="Galaxy SOHO public" caption="Public space at the Galaxy SOHO" imgFile="/blog/200217-zaha-hadid-china/galaxy-soho-event.jpg" format="v"/>